bytedance/TiktokBusinessPlugin/README.md

     // you could pass in here, the env name should be in snake_case
     // for example, dev,prod,qa,staging,test_env1,test_env2
-    // note that if you have different environment, you should also provide a different key to generate hmac env?: string;
+    // note that if you have different environment, you should also provide a different key to generate hmac
+    // defaults to production environment if not provided env?: string;

     // optional state in case you need it